marianoabdala/marianoabdala.github.io/_posts/2016-03-24-introduction-to-frp-pt2.markdown

 `usernameTextField.sendActionsForControlEvents(.EditingChanged)` is there so that the proper event's will be triggered when setting the text by hand.
 You won't have to worry about this with a live `UITextField` on a `UIViewController`.

+For the sake of clariry, let's wrap that into an `extension` and assume it's present in future code.

+	extension UITextField {

+	    func inputText(text: String) {

+	        self.text = text
+	        self.sendActionsForControlEvents(.EditingChanged)
+	    }
+	}

 And then there's the `rac_enabled` property that isn't present on the `Util.swift` file we mentioned before.

 To add new `UIKit` properties simply add to that file something like this: